farmergreg/vim-lastplace/README.md

     git clone git://github.com/dietsche/vim-lastplace.git

 ## Miscellaneous
 This plugin is complete and stable.
-Don't be afraid to try it out even though there isn't a lot of recent activity in this repository.
-If you do find something, please submit a pull request that fixes whatever problem you're having.
-I typically respond within a week or less.
+Please do not be afraid to try it even if there is very little recent activity in this repository.
+If you do find a bug, please submit a pull request that fixes whatever problem you're having.

 ## Version History